kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 Both unixd daemons use the connection configuration from /etc/kanidm/config.
 This is the covered in [client_tools](./client_tools.md#kandim-configuration).

-You can also configure some details of the unixd daemons in /etc/kanidm/unixd.
+You can also configure some unixd specific options with the file /etc/kanidm/unixd.

     pam_allowed_login_groups = ["posix_group"]
     default_shell = "/bin/bash"